dotnet/csharplang/proposals/roles.md

 take precedence over extension members available in outer namespace declarations, and that extension members declared directly in a namespace take precedence over extension members imported into that same namespace with a using namespace directive.

 The difference between invocation and non-invocation handling is that for invocation scenarios, we can look past a result and continue looking at enclosing namespaces.

+For example, if an "inner" extension has a method `void M(int)` and an "outer" extension has a method `void M(string)`, an extension member lookup for `M("hello")` will look over the `int` extension and successfully find the `string` extension.
+On the other hand, if an "inner" extension has an `int` property and an "outer" extension has a string property, an assignment of a string to that property will fail, as extension member lookup will find the `int` property and stop there.

 For context see [extension method invocation rules](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/expressions.md#11783-extension-method-invocations).